-- Wear your rubber gloves and sleeves when working on or near electrical equipment. - Install hose, covers, and mats on all energized and grounded conductors. - · Wear protective and insulated headgear. - Use a platform liner. - Death or serious injury could result from such contact or inadequate clearance.
+- Wear insulating gloves and sleeves when working on or near electrical equipment. - Install hose, covers, and mats on all energized and grounded conductors. - · Wear protective and insulating headgear. - · Use a platform liner.

 Do not move the vehicle with personnel in the platform.
 This Aerial Device is not designed for this type of operation.
 All passengers must be seated in vehicle according to manufacturer's designated positions.